mykytaso/LibroPanel/README.md

 ## API service for library management.

-The Library API Service enables staff to manage a book collection by adding and updating available titles.
-Customers can borrow books, make payments for borrowed books, and pay overdue fees if necessary.
-The service also integrates with a Telegram bot for sending notifications.
+Library API Service - allows staff to manage the book collection and lets customers borrow and return books, as well as make payments for borrowing and overdue fees.
+The service also integrates with a Telegram bot to send notifications.

 ### Technologies
 - Django